tnichols217/notes/APArt/Piece Descriptions.md

 ## Processes
 1. Revised from a children's toy style to a more professional yet fun look to better convey my emotion
-2. Experimented with multiple styles of generated distortion until I created one that was gentle and
+2. Experimented with styles of generated distortion until I created one that was gentle and relaxing

 # 6 - Guitar
 ## Dimensions